 Keep a dry rag handy and wipe away the soap and water immediately.
 This is even more important outside than it is inside.
 Because the window is exposed to more wind and sun, the water will dry quicker.
 If the water dries on its own instead of with a dry rag, you’ll end up with streaks on the glass.

 Always start at the top of the window and work your way down, using smooth, strong motions from one side to the other.

 This stage is the same inside and outside.
 Starting at the top of the window, spray the vinegar across the glass.

 Using solid, strong motions from side to side, wipe away the vinegar, taking care not to leave behind any streaks or drips.

-Once you’ve finished wiping down the inside and outside of your windows, take a step back to admire your work.
+Once you’ve finished wiping down the inside and outside of your clean windows, take a step back to admire your work.
 I guarantee you’ll be impressed with how much brighter and cleaner the rest of the house feels once there’s no longer dust and pollen on the windowsill.